 To earn the PhD, the student must fulfill the Graduate College requirements specified in the Graduate College catalogue as well as departmental requirements detailed in the MSCS Graduate Handbook, which includes:

-- Provide proof of an equivalent MS degree or earn a high pass on the Department's written Master's Examination or write a master's thesis and pass an oral defense
+- Provide proof of an equivalent MS degree or earn a high pass on the Department's written Master's Examination.

 - Fulfill the doctoral written examinations and minor requirement.

 - Pass the doctoral oral examination (Probability and Statistics students only).